 Optimization, of course, varies from game to game, so the performance inevitably varies, too.
 While both consoles do run games in native 4K, some games run at a stable 60 FPS, but some are capped at 30 FPS.

-As for the Xbox Series S, its hardware isn’t quite as impressive, and it renders games in 1440p rather than 4K.
+As for the Xbox Series S, its hardware isn’t quite as impressive as the Series X, and it renders games in 1440p rather than 4K.
 When hooked up to a 4K display, the output is then upscaled to 4K, which doesn’t look quite as good as native 4K, especially when you take a closer look at the textures or the finer details of the image.

 As for the performance, it also varies from game to game.
 Some games that run in 60 FPS on the Series X are capped to 30 FPS on the Series S, but some others are not.
 As mentioned above, optimization and hardware requirements vary from game to game, so we can’t generalize on this subject.